First things first: what is the fold?

 Chartbeat, a data analytics provider, analysed data from 2 billion visits and found that “66% of attention on a normal media page is spent below the fold.” – What You Think You Know About the Web Is Wrong

-It goes without saying that users tend not to see irrelevant, cryptic content and scroll around in the vain hope they’ll find something useful a few screens down.
+It goes without saying that users won’t see irrelevant, cryptic content and decide to scroll around in the vain hope they’ll find something useful a few screens down.
 Once we’ve cracked what’s above the fold, long pages need to be smart.
 They can benefit from signposts that lead users down or to another page, links through to more content and glimpses of what’s coming next.

 Usability studies by the Software Usability Research Laboratory’s show that users can read long, scrolling pages faster than paginated ones.
 Their studies confirm that people are accustomed to scrolling. – The Impact of Paging vs. Scrolling on Reading Online Text Passages